What Are The Reserves Used For?

 The framework balances between the needs of today and tomorrow.
 It underscores the Government’s commitment to continue growing our reserves, while allowing the Government to tap on part of the investment income for current spending.

-The reserves also serve as a stability fund.
 As Singapore is a small and highly open economy, inflation and aggregate demand are more significantly influenced by the exchange rate rather than interest rates.
 Singapore’s monetary policy framework, conducted by MAS, is thus centred on managing the exchange rate of the Singapore Dollar against a basket of currencies within a policy band.

 Understand more: Net Investment Returns Contribution (NIRC)